gremour/grue/README.md

 configuration JSON files; they are also referenced by sprite names.
 Images are to used as icons and widget backgrounds, as well, as just drawn at surfaces.
+- [x] **Particles** -- Flexible particles system (allowing writing custom particle generators) to create effects; particles can be used in theme drawers.

 Note: Grue currently uses same coordinate system as OpenGL: 0, 0 is at left bottom of the window.
 That is different from most UI libs, which have 0, 0 at left top of the window.